AlfaroLore/task-management-app/README.md

 Headless UI components were utilized to build accessible and reusable UI components.
 Headless UI provides fully accessible, highly customizable, and framework-agnostic UI components that can be used to build custom UIs.

+### React Date Picker

+[React Date Picker](https://reactdatepicker.com/) was added to the project for fast development and easy integration of date picker functionality.
+This library provides a simple and customizable date picker component, which helps in improving the user experience by allowing users to easily select and manage due dates for their tasks.

 ## Components Folder Structure

 The components folder structure follows the [Atomic Design](https://atomicdesign.bradfrost.com/) methodology.
 This design system allows for a more systematic and scalable approach to building UI components, making it easier to manage and maintain the project as it grows.